robfatland/serverless/azure/tutorial.md

     return func.HttpResponse(reply_string, status_code = 200)
 ```

+Be sure to save this file.

-Notice the main program was modified to look for a parameter `n` passed in the HTTP trigger request.
+Notice the original default program was modified to look for a parameter `n`.
+This is passed to the Function in the HTTP trigger request.

 In summary...

-* We added one Python code file that has an integer factoring function
+* We added one Python code file `factor.py` that has an integer factoring function
 * We modified the main program `__init__.py` in a couple of ways
     * Import the factor_integer() function from the first file
     * Simplify checking for an integer to factor (the `n` parameter)
-    * If a good integer is received: Factor it and format the results as a text string; and return that
+    * If a good integer is received: Factor it and return the results as a text string

 ## 8 Test locally